 Tampa Business Immigration Attorney

-If you have made the business decision to hire foreign workers, it’s a great idea to work with a Tampa business immigration lawyer at Trent Cotney, P.A.
+If you have made the business decision to hire foreign workers, it’s a great idea to work with a Tampa business immigration lawyer at Cotney Construction Law.
 Our team of immigration experts understand the law and can help you make the proper decisions when hiring foreign nationals.
 From green cards to temporary visas to compliance, we work with your human resources team to make sure that your employees have the correct visa for their role and that the proper documentation is in place.

 What Does a Tampa Business Immigration Lawyer Do?